Tag Configuration Object

 )

-# Exclude tags that come from 'default' snippetno_default_snippet = tags.list(
+# Exclude tags that come from 'default' snippet using the unified client interfaceno_default_snippet = client.tag.list(

 folder='Texas',